i-WiViG: Interpretable Window Vision GNN: Preliminaries

-\paragraph{Vision GNN} Our work builds upon the \acrfull{vig} \cite{han2022vision} and \acrfull{wignet} \cite{spadaro2024wignet} architectures, which leverage graph representation learning from patchwise image embeddings.
-In the first step, these approaches apply the \textit{stem} layer which includes a series of convolutional layers to divide the image into patches, each covering a rectangular part of the image.
-Each patch encodes a node in the image and in the next step, a $k$-nearest neighbors adjacency matrix is formed based on the node embeddings.
-ViG offers two architectures, namely \textit{isotropic} and \textit{pyramid}.
-In the isotropic architecture, the number of nodes and their feature size is kept constant throughout the network while the pyramid architecture gradually decreases the number of nodes with downsampling operations in a way similar to the ResNet architecture \cite{he2016deep}.
-The \gls{vig} network defines the \textit{Grapher} module that uses the graph convolutional layers of the following form
+\paragraph{Vision GNN} Our work builds upon the \acrfull{vig} \cite{han2022vision} architecture, which leverages graph representation learning from patchwise image embeddings.
+They consist of the following three steps: (1) extracting graph nodes from the input image with the stem operation, (2) constructing the graph adjacency matrix, and (3) performing graph message passing to derive the outcome.
+The stem operation applies a series of convolutional layers that transform the input image into a high-level feature map.
+The pixels in this feature map encode rectangular patches in the input image and are used as graph nodes.
+Next, the adjacency matrix is created by connecting a node to its $k$ nearest neighbours based on their embedding similarity in the feature map. \gls{vig} offers two architectures, namely \textit{isotropic} and \textit{pyramid}.
+The isotropic version maintains the number of nodes and their feature size.
+In contrast, the pyramid architecture alternates between graph layers that exchange global information and \gls{cnn} layers that downsample the spatial size of the feature map while increasing the dimensionality of the node embeddings.
+All \gls{vig} models use a \gls{cnn} layer with a kernel size of 3 and a stride of 2 for the downsampling, which introduces additional overlap between neighbouring graph nodes.
+Hence, they yield a global receptive field of the graph nodes dispersed across the different parts of the image.

+The \gls{vig} network defines the \textit{Grapher} module that uses the graph convolutional layers of the following form:

 where $\operatorname {Update}$ and $\operatorname{Aggregate}$ are the update and aggregation operators parameterised with the weights $\mathbf{w}_{a}$ and $\mathbf{w}_{u}$ respectively, $G$ is an input graph and $G'$ is the output graph.
-To increase the feature diversity, the Grapher module introduces a linear layer before and after the graph convolution and similar to the \gls{vit} model, processes the features of each node in a feed-forward network.
-To enable training of deep architectures, \cite{han2022vision} dynamically recomputes the $k$-neighbours adjacency matrix based on the output of the Grapher layer.
-These operations result in a global receptive field of the graph nodes dispersed across the different parts of the image.
+To increase the feature diversity, the Grapher module introduces a linear layer before and after the graph convolution and, similar to the \gls{vit} model \cite{dosovitskiy2021an}, processes the features of each node in a feed-forward network.
+To enable training of deep architectures, the $k$-neighbours adjacency matrix is dynamically computed based on the output of the Grapher layer.